 Copyright © Nucleus Medical Media, Inc.

-Your doctor may recommend that you do: Physical therapyOccupational therapyOther approaches, such as ultrasound therapy, heat therapy, or electrical stimulationPlasmapheresis
+Nonsurgical approaches may include: Physical therapyOccupational therapyOther approaches, such as ultrasound therapy, heat therapy, or electrical stimulationPlasmapheresis

 Other medications that affect the immune system are also sometimes used.

 It is difficult to prevent this condition.
 Follow these guidelines to prevent accidents and strains: Ask about ergonomics in your workplace.
 Some examples of ergonomics include learning correct lifting techniques, improving your posture, and sitting correctly.Avoid contact sports if you have had disk disease with compression of the spinal cord.Limit neck movement.

 Remove throw rugs and other obstacles from the floor.Install a night light near the stairs and your bed.Install handrails in the tub and shower.Rise slowly from a seated or lying position.